Updated for Version 2.8

 Childe, Beidou, Traveler, Bennett:

 In this team, the Electro Traveler takes Fischl’s slot.
 They minimize the ER requirement for the other party members but provide lower damage themselves.
-The main battery target is Beidou, while Childe will benefit from the frequent energy gains that Falling Thunders provide when he hits an enemy with a Normal or Charged Attack.
-Since Electro Traveler is in a prime position to trigger double Overloaded on the enemies after Bennett’s Elemental Burst, the Sub DPS alternative for building them is also viable.
+The main battery target is Beidou, while Childe will benefit from the frequent Energy gains that Falling Thunders provide when he hits an enemy with a Normal or Charged Attack.
+Since Electro Traveler is in a prime position to trigger double Overloaded on the enemies after Bennett’s Burst, the off-field DPS alternative for building them is also viable.

 Eula, Traveler, Flex, Flex: